dis-sg/dis-sg.github.io/_posts/2025-12-26-new-government-brand-identities-2025-pt-1.md

 The rebrand caused quite a stir online, with some questioning if NLB was going to deprioritise books.
 Criticism aside, the logo signals NLB’s ambition to stay relevant in the digital age.

-This year was also NLB’s 30th anniversary, and it partnered with local heritage design label Triologie to launch a capsule collection featuring the new logo.
+This year was also NLB’s 30th anniversary, and it partnered with local heritage design label <a href="https://www.instagram.com/triologie_emporium/" target="_blank">Triologie</a> to launch a capsule collection featuring the new logo.

 <figure>
 <img src="https://i.imgur.com/L8kOCnM.png" alt="NLB30 merch">